 Solar Shingles vs. Solar Panels

 Solar shingles are a newer technology that has not been widely adopted yet.
-Solar panels are the more traditional way to install solar energy systems in homes.
-They are considerably less costly than solar shingles, with an average cost of $15,000 to $26,000 for a standard-size house, before tax credits and other incentives.
+Solar panels are the more traditional way to install solar energy systems in homes and are considerably less costly than solar shingles.
+The average solar panel cost is $15,000 to $26,000 for a standard-size house before tax credits and other incentives.